harshsaini88/harsh_task_lfw/README.md

 - **Deep Learning**: TensorFlow/Keras or PyTorch for CNN model development.
 - **Python**: For scripting and automation.
 - **FastAPI/Uvicorn**: For deploying the prediction API.

+---

+This setup includes all relevant details, such as model performance metrics, saved model information, and log storage.
+If you encounter any issues or need further clarification, feel free to reach out!